Scheduled monuments in Buckinghamshire

 There are 121 scheduled monuments in the county of Buckinghamshire, in England.
 These protected sites date from the Neolithic period in some cases and include barrows, moated sites, ruined abbeys, Iron Age hillforts, a medieval hospital and a holy well.

 In the United Kingdom, the scheduling of monuments was first initiated to ensure the preservation of "nationally important" archaeological sites or historic buildings.
 Protection is given to scheduled monuments under the Ancient Monuments and Archaeological Areas Act 1979.

+Of these 121, there are 49 in the part of the county administered by Milton Keynes City Council: a full list of these is given separately at Scheduled monuments in the City of Milton Keynes.
+The list below gives the more notable of the 72 monuments located in the part administered by Buckinghamshire Council.